-The Transmission Control Protocol (TCP) is a communications standard that enables application programs and computing devices to exchange messages over a network.
+TCP stands for Transmission Control Protocol a communications standard that enables application programs and computing devices to exchange messages over a network.
 It is designed to send packets across the internet and ensure the successful delivery of data and messages over networks.

 TCP is one of the basic standards that define the rules of the internet and is included within the standards defined by the Internet Engineering Task Force (IETF).
 It is one of the most commonly used protocols within digital network communications and ensures end-to-end data delivery.

 TCP organizes data so that it can be transmitted between a server and a client.
 It guarantees the integrity of the data being communicated over a network.
 Before it transmits data, TCP establishes a connection between a source and its destination, which it ensures remains live until communication begins.
 It then breaks large amounts of data into smaller packets, while ensuring data integrity is in place throughout the process.

 As a result, high-level protocols that need to transmit data all use TCP Protocol.
 Examples include peer-to-peer sharing methods like File Transfer Protocol (FTP), Secure Shell (SSH), and Telnet.
 It is also used to send and receive email through Internet Message Access Protocol (IMAP), Post Office Protocol (POP), and Simple Mail Transfer Protocol (SMTP), and for web access through the Hypertext Transfer Protocol (HTTP).

 An alternative to TCP is the User Datagram Protocol (UDP), which is used to establish low-latency connections between applications and decrease transmissions time.
 TCP can be an expensive network tool as it includes absent or corrupted packets and protects data delivery with controls like acknowledgments, connection startup, and flow control.